alvinwan/shiftresnet-cifar/README.md

 # ShiftResNet

 Train ResNet with shift operations on CIFAR10, CIFAR100 using PyTorch.
 This uses the [original resnet CIFAR10 codebase](https://github.com/kuangliu/pytorch-cifar.git) written by Kuang Liu.
 In this codebase, we replace 3x3 convolutional layers with a conv-shift-conv--a 1x1 convolutional layer, a set of shift operations, and a second 1x1 convolutional layer.
-From Liu, this repository boasts:

-- Built-in data loading and augmentation, very nice!
-- Training is fast, maybe even a little bit faster.
-- Very memory efficient!
+The repository includes the following:

+- utility for training ResNet and ShiftResNet derivatives on CIFAR10/CIFAR100
+- count utility for parameters and FLOPs
+- evaluation script for offline evaluation
+- links to 60+ pretrained models ([CIFAR10 models](https://drive.google.com/drive/u/1/folders/1rD_b5epthHIDqYSERuwx4gVGcpMcomy7), [CIFAR100 models](https://drive.google.com/drive/u/1/folders/1unOPMsQDagcDa8gI5kFvQ0VH84N7h1V2))

 ## Getting Started